Drivers in fatal crash identified

 Those injured in a fatal crash last week have been identified.

 On Dec.
-8, Bowling Green City Councilman Neocles Leontis, 65, was killed when the Ford Fusion he was driving crossed the center line on Ohio 25 near Nims Road.
+8, Bowling Green City Councilman Neocles Leontis, 65, was killed when the Ford Fusion he was driving crossed the center line on Ohio 25, north of the city.

 His wife, Vassiliki, 61, was taken to Wood County Hospital with suspected minor injuries.